Halloween Eerie Express Ride & Fun House — Tennessee Valley Railroad Museum

 Tennessee Valley Railroad Museum Halloween Fun House for Families

 I loved that everyone could go at their own pace- there was no rushing or reason to be in a hurry.
-We had about an hour at the Fun House to explore and enjoy as we pleased.
+We had about an hour at the Halloween Eerie Express Fun House to explore and enjoy as we pleased.
 When you reach the end, there is a large room with black lights to play mini-golf with the kids.
 They had plenty putting greens so there were no lines or impatient kids.
 The place was so laid back and with so much to do, everyone was scattered all throughout the Fun House doing their own thing.

 Tennessee Valley Railroad Museum Halloween Fun House for Kids